 So sorry that you got caught up in the sinister boot and tow farce.
 I’m thrilled you took the time to find an omitted, misdescribed, or illegible required element, entitling you to a dismissal of the parking ticket.

 Yes.
 You get your tow fees (all) refunded after you beat the parking ticket.
 Here’s a link to a tow refund applications. http://www1.nyc.gov/assets/finance/downloads/pdf/reflet.pdf

 Please, keep us posted.
 Good luck, Issac.
 Best, Larry

 3. Handwritten NYC parking ticket

 I got a handwritten parking ticket, probably for an alternate side parking violation in Brooklyn.
-No bubble was filled in for the amount of the fine nor is the amount of the fine written anywhere.
-I say “probably” for alternate side because it does not appear any formal offense has been charged nor is a specific fine demanded.
-The date was 3/3 and as of today (3/8) the ticket has not appeared online.
+The fine amount was missing.
+I say “probably” for the alternate side because it does not appear any formal offense has been charged, nor is a specific fine demanded.
+The date was 3/3, and as of today (3/8), the ticket has not appeared online.
 Is this a fatal error?

 Good morning.
 Your excellent questions raise some important stuff to remember.